MarcT0K/marct0k.github.io/content/posts/scientology.md

 date: 2021-12-08T08:12:24+01:00
 slug:
 category: ["project", "graph"]
-summary: "I analyze the Web territory occuptation using graphs and expose the very specific strategy deployed by the Church of Scientology to \"hack\" the Page Rank"
+summary: "I analyze the Web territory occupation using graphs and expose the very specific strategy deployed by the Church of Scientology to \"hack\" the Page Rank"
-description: "I analyze the Web territory occuptation using graphs and expose the very specific strategy deployed by the Church of Scientology to \"hack\" the Page Rank"
+description: "I analyze the Web territory occupation using graphs and expose the very specific strategy deployed by the Church of Scientology to \"hack\" the Page Rank"
 cover:
   image: "/images/sciento-min.png"
   alt: "Scientology Web network"